* Stocks mostly drop on corporate news, EU sentiment

 across Europe, though its main impact was on bank shares in the

 highs earlier this month, helped by reports of good

 Bucharest retained its momentum and again set a new

-nine-year high on Tuesday, but Warsaw had shed 1.2
+nine-year high on Tuesday, but Warsaw shed 1 percent,

 The decline in Warsaw was led by PZU, the biggest

-Polish insurer, whose stocks fell 2.6 percent after it said it
+Polish insurer, whose stocks fell by about 3 percent after it

 "The market seems to be disappointed by the amount of

 dividend," said Jaroslaw Janusz, broker at Nobel Securities.